svub/nunya/_SETUP.md

         ```
         yarn hardhat:clean && yarn hardhat:compile && yarn hardhat:deploy --network localhost
         ```
-        * Update deploy.ts with an updated gateway deployment address if it changed
+        * Update config.ts with an updated gateway deployment address if it changed
         * Copy it across if it changes:
           ```
           REMOTE_IP=172.105.184.209